 Chocolate Frosted Flakes

 In 1997, Kellogg’s Frosted Flakes had “gone cocoa” with their new Fat Free Cocoa Frosted Flakes.
-This cereal was discountinued some time in 2000.
-It wasn’t until 2011 that Frosted Flakes ventured back into chocolate cereal with the release of Frosted Flakes Chocolate.
+This cereal was discontinued some time in 2000.
+It wasn’t until 2011 that Frosted Flakes ventured back into chocolate cereal with the release of Chocolate Frosted Flakes.
+The cereal is made with corn flakes that are covered in chocolate.

 It’s tough to beat original Cheerios for a classic and quick breakfast.
 However, the addition of chocolate to Cheerios kicks the flavor up a notch or two for many taste buds.
 Chocolate Cheerios came to the market in 2010 and has been one of the favorite chocolate cereal brands since.